zilongliu1999/wide-tele-3d-ball-fusion/README.md

 python ball_3d_localization_demo.py
 ```

-All three modules run on synthetic images — no dataset required.
+No dataset required — synthetic images are generated at runtime.
 To reproduce the
 field figures above:

 ```bash